 The Kellaws took their name from Kelloe and the family name was first mentioned in the 1200s when an Alexander Kellaw is recorded as a benefactor of Sherburn Hospital.
 This family were lords of the manor at Kelloe until the 1400s when it was sold to the Fossour family who held Kelloe until 1782.
 Later owners were the Tempests and the Marquess of Londonderry.
 One of the daughters of the Marquess was born at Kelloe Hall.

-Kelloe vicars included Thomas of Canterbury who the Pope temporarily excommunicated in 1314 for not paying his Peter’s Pence tax.
+Kelloe vicars included Thomas of Canterbury who the Pope temporarily excommunicated in 1314 for not paying his ‘Peter’s Pence’ tax.
 Thomas then duly obliged.
 In the 1600s there was a vicar at Kelloe called John Lively “the vicar of Kellow who had seven daughters, but never a fellow”.

 East Hetton Colliery at Kelloe opened in 1836 and was initially owned by East Hetton Coal Company.
-It was named from the colliery at Hetton (Hetton-le-Hole) a good seven miles to the north.
+It was named from the colliery at Hetton (Hetton-le-Hole), a good seven miles to the north.
 The colliery at Hetton-le-Hole was famous as the first mine to open beneath the magnesian limestone of East Durham and produced good quality coal with a strong reputation in the market.
 Coal from Kelloe was of a similar grade and quality to that of Hetton so the name East Hetton ensured that Kelloe coal carried a strong market brand.
-Kelloe Colliery finally closed in 1983
+Kelloe Colliery finally closed in 1983.

 Coxhoe is on the old main road from Stockton to Durham on lower-lying land bordered by the magnesian limestone hills to the east.
 A Roman road known in more recent times as Cade’s Road passes through the centre and more or less follows the Stockton to Durham turnpike road of 1742 that is now part of Coxhoe’s Front Street.

-Coxhoe’s Anglo-Saxon name means ‘hill spur or a heel of land belonging to someone called Cocc’.
-The deserted medieval village of Coxhoe stood to the east, half between present day Coxhoe and Kelloe.
+Coxhoe’s Anglo-Saxon name means ‘hill spur or heel of land belonging to someone called Cocc’.
+The deserted medieval village of Coxhoe stood in the countryside to the east, half between present day Coxhoe and Kelloe.
 A cleared piece of land within a wood marks the point where the village stood.
 It was abandoned in the 1500s but traces can be seen on aerial photos.
 The cleared land also marks the site of Coxhoe Hall.

 In the early eighteenth century Coxhoe was sold to John Burdon, the wealthy son of a Newcastle merchant who, in 1725, built the fourteen bedroom Coxhoe Hall and a park on the site of Coxhoe manor house.
 Later Burdon moved on to Hardwick near Sedgefield where he built Hardwick Hall and its park in the 1740s.

 Edward’s great granddaughter, the famed poet Elizabeth Barrett Moulton Barrett was born at the hall in 1806.
 It was through marriage that she was later known as Elizabeth Barrett Browning.
-Elizabeth was baptised at nearby Kelloe church in 1808 and here is a memorial inside the church to her name.
+Elizabeth was baptised at nearby Kelloe church in 1808 and there is a memorial inside the church to her name.
 In truth Elizabeth Barrett Browning and her family departed from Coxhoe in 1809 and headed for Herefordshire.

-Although mining and quarrying were noted in the Cxshoe area back in medieval times, Coxhoe’s main road did not become the focus for the village until the nineteenth century when the two industries boomed as the result of the railways which enabled local coal and stone to be efficiently shipped to the ports of Tees and Hartlepool.
+Although mining and quarrying were noted in the Coxhoe area back in medieval times, Coxhoe’s main road did not become the focus for the village until the nineteenth century when the two industries boomed as the result of the railways which enabled local coal and stone to be efficiently shipped to the ports of Tees and Hartlepool.

-Coal mines in the area included Crowtrees Colliery near Quarrington Hill of 1825 opened by William Hedley the inventor of the Puffing Billy locomotive.
-Others followed: Bell’s Pit at Park Hill in 1827; Coxhoe Colliery of 1835; West Hetton Colliery of 1837; Clarence Hetton or Clay Hole Colliery of 1839; the first Bowburn Colliery of 1840 and Heugh Hall Colliery near Old Quarrington in 1841.
+Coal mines in the area included Crowtrees Colliery near Quarrington Hill of 1825 opened by William Hedley, the inventor of the Puffing Billy locomotive.
+Other pits followed: Bell’s Pit at Park Hill in 1827; Coxhoe Colliery of 1835; West Hetton Colliery of 1837; Clarence Hetton or Clay Hole Colliery of 1839; the first Bowburn Colliery of 1840 and Heugh Hall Colliery near Old Quarrington in 1841.